Himanshuch8055/mono-repo/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer, Himanshu Choudhary, at [himanhuch8055@gmail.com](mailto:himanhuch8055@gmail.com) or through the [GitHub profile](https://github.com/Himanshuch8055/).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the